 What’s been the piece of journalism you’ve produced of which you’re most proud?
 Why?
-What was involved?

 There’s not one piece of journalism of which I’m most proud.
-But I am really proud about the indigenous education and income reform series I’ve done for The Tyee Solutions Society, the non-profit arm of The Tyee website, some of which also appeared in Megaphone, Vancouver’s street paper.
+But I am really proud about the Indigenous education series I’ve done for The Tyee Solutions Society, the non-profit arm of The Tyee website, some of which also appeared in Megaphone, Vancouver’s street paper.
 Each series took an issue that looms large in Canadian society, and instead of reporting what was going wrong — something journalists are really good at — we tried to find places where things were going right and why.

 What would be your advice to aspiring journalists considering UBC School of Journalism?

 Don’t expect journalism school to make you a better journalist.
 UBC Journalism School provided me with the tools and the connections to move into a journalism career, but it’s experience — and failure — that hones your craft.
-And don’t freak out too much about your thesis, just get it done.